 - 1.1.
 If an emergency exists and the situation is one of immediate danger, contact the local police officials by dialing 9-1-1.
 Employees can take whatever emergency steps are available and appropriate to protect themselves from immediate harms, such as leaving the area. - 1.2.
 If the situation is not one of immediate danger, you must report the violent incident(s) and/or risks, to the person in-charge, a manager, senior management or HR.
-This includes fears of retaliation or concerns of domestic violence entering the workplace from a fellow employee's domestic partner. - 1.3.
+This includes fears of retaliation or concerns of domestic IPVviolence entering the workplace from a fellow employee's domestic intimate partner. - 1.3.
 Where the perpetrator is: - a.
 A member of management or senior management, the complaint should be brought directly to HR or CEO. - b.
 Where the alleged perpetrator is a Member of the Board, the complaint should be brought directly to the CEO who will refer it to the Board Chair or Vice-Chair, as appropriate. - c.
 Where the alleged perpetrator is the CEO, the complaint should be brought directly to the Board Chair or Vice Chair, as appropriate. - 1.4.
-The person to whom the incident has been reported must immediately report the incident to senior management (who will notify HR), and complete the Employee Incident or Public Incident Form as soon as possible.
+The person to whom the incident has been reported must immediately report the incident to senior management (who will notify HR), and complete the Employee Incident or Public Incident Form as soon as possible. - 1.5.
+If an incident of workplace violence involves a person who is not an employee of the Pickering Public Library, the Supervisor/Manager and/or Human Resources will report the incident to such person(s) as the Library determines is appropriate in the circumstances.